-If you have a religious, ethical or personal question you would like to discuss confidentially, the University Chaplain, the Chaplain for the Catholic Community, the Chaplain for the Jewish Community, and the Chaplain for the Muslim Community are available to talk with you.
+If you have a religious, ethical or personal question you would like to discuss confidentially, the Director, the Chaplain for the Catholic Community, the Chaplain for the Jewish Community, and the Chaplain for the Muslim Community are available to talk with you.
 Call for an appointment, or simply drop in.
 Regular private time for longer-term spiritual guidance and development can be arranged.

 Fr.
 Michael Rothan